PRO-021, Version 2.0, 10 June 2021

 - an estimated time frame for when the complainant can expect to be contacted next.

-An acknowledgement should be provided as soon as possible after the complaint is received.
+An acknowledgement should be provided as soon as possible after the complaint is received received, and within 10 days at the latest.
 A written or oral acknowledgement may suffice, depending on the circumstances.

 For complaints that are straightforward and can be resolved quickly, the acknowledgement, assessment and response phases may all take place ‘on the spot’ for direct resolution of the complaint, or be included in a written response to a straightforward complaint received via email or by post.
 This approach is reflected in the Museum’s Client Service Charter.

 If a complaint cannot be resolved directly, the complainant is to be advised of the Museum’s complaints handling process, including the likely time frame for the Museum to provide a further response to their complaint.
-If the complaint has been made in person by a Museum visitor, they should be offered a copy of the visitor feedback form and referred to the Client Service Charter on the Museum’s website.
+If the complaint has been made in person by a Museum visitor, the visitor should be referred to the Client Service Charter and the online feedback and enquiry form on the Museum’s website.

 Complaints may be made anonymously.
 However in some circumstances it may be difficult to properly investigate a complaint without knowing the complainant’s identity.
 In such cases, and where possible, the anonymous complainant will be asked how they wish to proceed.

-The Museum will assess the nature of the complaint early and decide whether:
+The Museum will assess the nature of the complaint and decide whether:

 - any further information is required from the complainant at this stage.
 For example, additional information could help determine whether the complaint needs to be addressed to a particular person within the Museum, or should be directed to another organisation.